Skip to main content

 Using Exported Configurations

-The exported YAML files are compatible with both:
+The exported YAML files are compatible with:

 • The Zerops GUI import functionality